 I noticed Skribit while browsing Lost and Taken, a site that offers high quality textures.
 Skribit provides a content suggestion service helping bloggers discover relevant topics to write about from their readers.
 Lost and Taken uses it as a feedback system that allows users to submit a suggestion then vote on suggestions already submitted.
 While talking to Caleb of Lost and Taken he also comments that their customer service is top notch.
 To top if off, Skribit is free!

-Kampyle for Websites allows you to collect, analyze and manage your website visitor’s feedback.
-Their dialog box offers the users a choice of 5 smilies to rate how they feel about the site ranging from angry to very good.
+Kampyle for Websites allows site owners to collect, analyze and manage their visitor feedback.
+It’s simple: the dialog box offers users a choice of 5 smilies to rate how they feel about the site, ranging from angry to very good.
 They then ask for a feedback topic ranging from bug, site content, suggestion, compliment, or other.
-The form is simple and looks easy to complete.
-Best of all, it is free!
-Can you tell we like free?
+The form is simple and easy to complete.
+And, like Skribit, it’s free.

-- Cure frustration your users may be experiencing
+- Cure frustrations that users may be experiencing